-Kineret treatment should be started and supervised by a doctor who has experience in the treatment of rheumatoid arthritis.
+Kineret can only be obtained with a prescription and treatment should be started and supervised by a doctor who has experience in the treatment of rheumatoid arthritis or CAPS as appropriate.

-The recommended dose of Kineret is 100 mg once a day, given by injection under the skin at around the same time each day.
+The recommended dose of Kineret for rheumatoid arthritis is 100 mg once a day, given by injection under the skin at around the same time each day.
+For CAPS, the dose depends on body weight and the severity of the condition; the recommended starting dose is 1 to 2 mg per kg of body weight daily, given by injection under the skin.
 The injection site should be varied with each dose to avoid discomfort.
-Kineret should be used with caution in patients who have moderate problems with their kidneys, and should not be used in patients with severe kidney problems.
+Kineret should be used with caution in patients who have severely reduced liver function or moderately reduced kidney function, and should not be used in patients with severely reduced kidney function.

 How does Kineret work?

-The active substance in Kineret, anakinra, is an immunosuppressive medicine.
-It blocks the receptors for a chemical messenger in the body called interleukin-1.
-This messenger is produced in high levels in patients with rheumatoid arthritis, causing inflammation of the joints and joint damage.
-By attaching to the receptors that interleukin-1 would normally attach itself to, anakinra blocks the activity of interleukin-1, helping to relieve the symptoms of the disease.
+The active substance in Kineret, anakinra, is an immunosuppressive medicine (a medicine that reduces the activity of the immune system).
+It blocks the receptors for a chemical messenger in the body called interleukin 1.
+This messenger is produced in high levels in patients with rheumatoid arthritis, causing inflammation of the joints and joint damage, and is also involved in the inflammation associated with CAPS.
+By attaching to the receptors that interleukin 1 would normally attach itself to, anakinra blocks the activity of interleukin 1, helping to relieve the symptoms of these diseases.

-The active substance in Kineret, anakinra, is a copy of a natural human protein called ‘human interleukin-1-receptor antagonist’.
-It is produced by a method known as ‘recombinant DNA technology’: it is made by a bacterium that has received a gene (DNA), which makes it able to produce anakinra.
+The active substance in Kineret, anakinra, is a copy of a natural human protein called ‘human interleukin 1 receptor antagonist’.
+It is produced by a method known as ‘recombinant DNA technology’: it is made by a bacterium into which a gene (DNA) has been introduced, which makes it able to produce anakinra.
 The replacement anakinra acts in same way as the natural protein.